We are a business with sustainability at its core

 It is not just in Eastern Africa, this year Mexico saw hail storms leaving 5ft of hail on the ground.
 India has had severe rainfall, widespread flooding and drought in different areas all at the same time.
 In Papua New Guinea (and across the world), low-lying islands have seen increased flooding from storms and sea-level rise.

-Businesses have an important role to play
+Sustainable business is an important role to play

 Futurepump works across the tropics, in many countries already impacted by climate change and we have plans to work in many more.
-We are therefore acutely aware that businesses such as ours have an important role to play in the war against climate change.
+We are therefore acutely aware that sustainable business such as ours have an important role to play in the war against climate change.
 ‘Business as usual’ is no longer acceptable.
 Can we prove that a business can be both profitable and sustainable?

 We are certainly not saying we have the answers – there is a lot of work to do.
 But there is hope and a lot that can be done.
 These fantastic global protests show there has never been a stronger will and want to do this work to limit climate change.
 We’ve been doing this work with our solar water pumps for the past 6+ years and have seen a lot of others from organisations down to communities and individuals working to improve our environment.